 Whitey Ford Field

-In 1942, Parks Commissioner Robert Moses (1888-1981) petitioned the City to assign this property, located along the East River at 26th Avenue and 2nd Street in the Hallet’s Cove section of Queens, to Parks after the Board of Education stopped using the facility.
-Well maintained, the field already had a baseball diamond, running track, and grandstand, and needed only minor repairs.
+In 1942, NYC Parks Commissioner Robert Moses (1888-1981) petitioned the City to assign this property to Parks after the Board of Education stopped using the facility.
+Well maintained, the field already had a baseball diamond, running track, and grandstand and needed only minor repairs.
 Moses argued that the site was necessary in this section of Queens, as the neighborhood lacked adequate opportunities for baseball and other forms of “adult recreation.”
-In October of 1943 the site was assigned to Parks and became known as Astoria Athletic Field.
+In October of 1943, the site was assigned to Parks and became known as Astoria Athletic Field.